 Gem-quality lab grown diamonds have existed since the 1970s, but they hit the market in earnest in the last five years.
 Virtually indistinguishable from mined diamonds, their arrival has sparked debate about the definition of a diamond, mining practices of the natural diamond industry, and the environmental implications of both approaches.

 Lab grown diamonds – also known as synthetic diamonds, man-made diamonds, engineered diamonds, or cultured diamonds – are (you guessed it) made in a lab.
 Since diamonds consist of carbon atoms arranged in a crystal formation, scientists can create these diamonds by isolating carbon and layering it onto itself.

 They do this one of two ways.
-There’s the High Pressure High Heat (HPHT) method, which mimics the conditions that create diamonds deep beneath the earth’s surface.
-There’s also Chemical Vapor Deposition (CVD), which uses high heat to break carbon atoms free from their molecules, letting them settle like snow onto a flat surface until a diamond forms.
-A lab grown diamond (left) and a mined diamond (right) can appear identical to the naked eye.
+There’s the High-Pressure High-Heat (HPHT) method, which mimics the conditions that create diamonds deep beneath the earth’s surface, and there’s Chemical Vapor Deposition (CVD), which uses high heat to break carbon atoms free from their molecules, letting them settle like snow onto a flat surface until a diamond forms.
+A mined diamond (left) and a lab grown diamond (right) can appear identical to the naked eye.
 Can you tell the difference?
-Image courtesy of GIA.